jaraws/Rainbow/README.md

 # Rainbow

-> Oh, its a Rainbow readme file.
+> Oh, its a Rainbow readme file

 > Adding a rainbow song

+> Adding a monkey song